vasilakisfil/Introspected-REST/README.md

 ### 10.2.
 Runtime MicroTypes
 Runtime MicroTypes are targeted for API functonality that is used during the request/response cycle of plain data.
-Such functionality could be pagination, URI  querying language, error descriptions etc.
+Such functionality could be pagination, URI  querying language, error descriptions etc or it could even be semantics around the data itself.
-It should be noted that even runtime MicroTypes could have content for introspection but the key difference from pure introspective MicroTypes is that part of their functionality affects the semantics of the client's request or server's response.
+It should also be noted that even runtime MicroTypes could have content for introspection but the key difference from pure introspective MicroTypes is that part of their functionality affects the semantics of the client's request or server's response.